 Service all your vehicles regularly.

 Remove any excess weight by only carrying what you need.
 Remove roof bars and boxes when they are not needed.

 - Keep speed down.
-Driving at 50-60 mph produces the lowest emissions.
+Driving at 50-60mph produces the lowest emissions.
 Driving over 70mph rapidly increases vehicle emissions.
 It can cost up to 15% more in fuel to drive at 70mph compared with 50mph.